AuditOneCTFs/CTF_challenge_Mar2024/README.md

 ## Challenge Details

-The `Game.sol` contract runs a card battle game where the goal is to get the flag by pitching your deck of Avatars against the deck of the flagholder and win the fight.
+The `Avatar.sol` contract runs a card battle game where the goal is to get the flag by pitching your deck of Avatars against the deck of the flagholder and win the fight.
 Here's how it works:

 * Anyone can join the game by calling `game.join()`
 * When you join, you get a deck of 3 pseudo-random Avatars.